pedros007/mapserver-docker/README.md

 Performance Improvement: Single image
 ======================================

 Mapserver renders a single image _much_ faster than a collection of images in a tileindex ([Read Frank Warmerdam's explanation on mapserver-users](http://osgeo-org.1560.x6.nabble.com/UMN-MAPSERVER-USERS-GeoTIFF-overviews-TILEINDEX-Large-dataset-performance-tt4301064.html#a4301084)).
-This is esepcially true when using the VSI drivers, as reading GeoTIFF headers via HTTP GET Range Requests is even slower than direct disk access.
+This is especially true when using the VSI drivers, as reading GeoTIFF headers via HTTP GET Range Requests is even slower than direct disk access.

 Here's how to generate a single 16m GeoTIFF: